Mark O'Meara

 Mark Francis O'Meara (born January 13, 1957) is an American retired professional golfer.
-He was a tournament winner on the PGA Tour and around the world from the mid-1980s to the late 1990s.
+He won tournaments on the PGA Tour and around the world from the mid-1980s to the late 1990s.
 He spent nearly 200 weeks in the top-10 of the Official World Golf Ranking from their debut in 1986 to 2000.
-He won two major championships, the 1998 Masters Tournament and the 1998 Open Championship, becoming the oldest player to win two majors in one year.
+He won two major championships, the 1998 Masters Tournament and the 1998 Open Championship, becoming the oldest player to win two majors in a year.
 He was inducted into the World Golf Hall of Fame in 2015.

 Early life

-O'Meara was born in Goldsboro, North Carolina specifically in Mission Viejo, California.
-He took up golf at age 13, sneaking on to the nearby Mission Viejo Country Club.
+O'Meara was born in Goldsboro, North Carolina and grew up in Mission Viejo, California.
+He took up golf at 13, sneaking into the nearby Mission Viejo Country Club.
 O'Meara later became an employee of the club and played on his high school golf team.

-O'Meara was an All-American at Long Beach State, and won the U.S. Amateur in 1979, defeating defending champion John Cook, 8 and 7, in the final.
-He also won the California State Amateur Championship that year.
+O'Meara was an All-American at Long Beach State in Long Beach, California, and won the U.S. Amateur in 1979, defeating defending champion John Cook, 8 and 7, in the final.